camlyt/csci455-assignment2/README.md

 The model uses embeddings generated from the pretrained CodeT5 model (`Salesforce/codet5p-220m`).
 The provided embedding script generates token IDs and an embedding matrix saved in artifact files used by the LSTM model.

+## Precomputed Artifacts

+This project relies on precomputed data and embedding artifacts to avoid expensive recomputation.

+These include:
+- Processed dataset files (`processed_data/*.txt`)
+- Tokenized and padded tensors (`*.pt` files)
+- CodeT5-derived embedding matrix

+These artifacts are generated during earlier stages of the pipeline but are **already included and loaded directly by the notebook**.

+> Note: Re-running the full data mining and preprocessing pipeline (e.g., cloning hundreds of GitHub repositories) is not required and may exceed time or storage limits.

 ## Model

 The model is a sequence-to-sequence LSTM architecture: